SculptedNYX/WhatsApp-Group-Adder/README.md

 This is a js app developed to allow mass addition of phone numbers to a whatsApp group through levreaging google contacts and whatsapp-web.js.

 # Description
-In order to achieve the goal of adding the list numbers.txt to a whatsapp group the app first creates a CSV file of the numbers then addes the numbers to [google contacts](https://contacts.google.com/).
+In order to achieve the goal of adding the list numbers.txt to a whatsapp group the app first creates a CSV file of the numbers that the user adds to [google contacts](https://contacts.google.com/).
 This step is required since sometimes the program encounters errors when trying to add non-contacts.
 After the csv is created and the google contacts added, The whatsapp group addition process starts.
 The additon process is handled using the [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js#whatsapp-webjs) framework.

 # Disclaimer
 - This app is not offical or related to developers from whatsapp.